 Go On These 5 Breathtakingly Beautiful Winter Treks Near Pune

 Lohagad or literally the iron fort is an easy winter trek for beginners and nature enthusiasts.
 Situated in the north-west of Pune, near Lonavala, it is perfect for a one-day trek with your squad.
-Considered to be one of the best built forts of the Maratha Empire, is it situated at a height of 3389 feet above sea level.
-The iron fort divides the Pavana - Indrayani basin, thus guarding the trade routes from Deccan Plateau to Konkan during Shivaji's reign.
+Considered to be one of the best-built forts of the Maratha Empire, is it situated at a height of 3389 feet above sea level.
+The iron fort divides the Pavana - Indrayani basin, thus guarding the trade routes against Deccan Plateau to Konkan during Shivaji's reign.
 The main attraction is the Vinchu Kata or a Scorpion tail as it perfectly resembles it.
-Most of the structure is in a good condition and the trail is roughly two kms in length with views that are enthralling.
+Most of the structure is in a good condition and the trail is roughly two km in length with views that are enthralling.
 Night stay or camping overnight on the fort is not allowed.